On Non Ergodic Property of Bose Gas with Weak Pair Interaction: The Bogoliubov --- Parasiuk renormalization prescriptions

 Put by definition for each diagram \(\Gamma\):

 where \('\) in the sum means that all the root lines of \(T_\Gamma\) do not belong to \(A\).

 Put

 where the symbol \(\Gamma\sim T\) means that the sum is taken over all diagrams corresponding to \(T\) with suitable combinatoric factors.
 Suppose that the properties a) --- f) are satisfied.
-Then \(\Lambda_T\) are the counterterms needed in the section .
+Then \(\Lambda_T\) are the counterterms needed in the section 8.
+Not that the state corresponding to \((RU)(t,-\infty)\rangle\) will obvious commute with the number of particle operator.

-\textbf{Theorem --- Construction.} It is possible to find such a subtract operator \(\mathbb{T}\) such that there exist counterterms \(\hat{C}_\Gamma\) satisfying the properties a) --- f).
+\textbf{Theorem --- Construction.} \textit{It is possible to find such a subtract operator \(\mathbb{T}\) such that there exist counterterms \(\hat{C}_\Gamma\) satisfying the properties a) --- f).}

 Note that it is not necessarily for us use not real counterterms.
 Indeed the evolution operator is real, so after renormalization we can simply take \(\rm Re \mit\; (RU)(t,-\infty)\rangle\).